AbdulrahmanAlsumaih/ImageGeneratorAPI/README.md

 # License

 ImageAPIGenerator is licensed under the MIT license.
-See LICENSE for more information.
+See `ImageGeneratorAPI/LICENSE` for more information.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.